amroabua/CSC325/Docs/Report.md

 git pull origin main: Pull the latest changes from the remote repository. git push origin main: Push local commits to the remote repository.

+The adoption of Git as our version control system has greatly enhanced our development workflow.
+It has provided us with a robust framework for managing code changes, collaborating effectively, and ensuring the integrity of our project.
+Moving forward, we will continue to leverage Git's capabilities to streamline our development process and deliver high-quality software.

 #### Git facilitates collaboration through features such as:

 Pull Requests: Propose and review changes before merging them into the main branch.